geeksintheweeds/cloud-journey/2. Azure Foundations/README.md

 ---
 # EA Portal
 ## Summary
-When securing an organizations Azure Estate, it starts with the EA portal.
-Most understand that the EA portal is a cost and billing function but what is often missed is that the EA Portal Administrator has the ability to modify account owners and thus subscription owners.
-From the perspective of the organizations Azure estate the EA Administrator has full access.
-This is a commonly misunderstood administrative access path.
-Most organizations think of the EA portal as solely a cost and billing function and do not realize the "Shadow Admin" type of access it has.
+Securing an organization's Azure footprint begins with the EA (Enterprise Agreement) Portal.
+Many organizations focus on the cost and billing function of the EA Portal and are unaware of the security risks the EA Portal can present to their Azure resources.
+In addition to cost and billing, the EA Portal is the administration point for Enterprise Enrollments and Azure Accounts.
+This capability makes it critically important to properly secure access to the EA Portal.
 ## Key Points
+* EA Portal is used for administration in addition to cost and billing.
-* EA Portal is both an Administrative and Billing & Cost Management function.
+* EA Portal is used to manage access to Enterprise Enrollments and Azure Accounts.
+* EA Portal supports authentication with both accounts sourced from Azure AD (referred to as Work and School accounts) and Microsoft Accounts.
+* Administrators of an Enterprise Enrollment have full control of the Azure Accounts created under the enrollment.
-* Azure Account Owners (EA Portal) hold the Azure RBAC Role of Owner on Subscriptions they created or transferred.
+* The individual(s) with control over the email address associated with an Azure Account Owner inherits the Azure RBAC Role of owner on any subscription created under or transferred to the Azure Account.
-* Azure Account Owner must be a valid email address
+* The email address associated with an Azure Account must be a valid email address.
+This is because it is needed for communication from Microsoft.
+* The audit logs for the EA Portal are only available by opening a support ticket with Microsoft.
 ## Best Practices
-* Use Azure AD Authentication only (Work and School accounts) and avoid using Microsoft Live accounts
+* Use only Azure AD Authentication (Work and School accounts).
-* For privileged roles, use shared accounts where credentials are secured in a password/credential/secret management system and email address is accessible to multiple individuals.
-(EA Admins, Account Owners, Department Admins)its
+* For privileged roles in the EA Portal such as enrollment or department administrator, look at applying existing privileged access patterns.
+For example, you could use shared accounts where the credentials are secured in a credential management system such as Thycotic or CyberArk.
+* Grant business users, such as the accounting department, read-only roles.
 * Consider creating separate Azure Account for non-prod and production subscriptions to limit blast radius.
-* Do not use the Azure AD Identity associated with the Azure Account (EA Portal) for administration of Azure resources.
+* Do not use the Azure AD Identity with the email address associated with the Azure Account for administration of Azure resources.
-* Use separate identities for EA Portal Administration, Azure Administration, Azure AD Administration, M365 etc
+* Use separate identities for EA Portal Administration, Azure Administration, Azure AD Administration, and Microsoft 365 services.
 ## Checklist
-- [ ] Are you administering the EA Portal with Azure AD Identities or Microsoft Accounts?
+- [ ] Is your instance of the EA Portal configured for both Azure AD and Microsoft account authentication?
+Check the [Auth level](https://docs.microsoft.com/en-us/azure/cost-management-billing/manage/ea-portal-troubleshoot#issues-adding-a-user-to-an-enrollment) in the EA Portal.
 - [ ] Have you documented who has access to the EA Portal and what they have permission to do?
-- [ ] How are you securing access to the EA portal and the EA accounts?
+- [ ] Have you implemented the best practices for the EA Portal that are referenced above?
-	* You should vault/secure the EA accounts
-	* You should use privileged access service for access to these accounts
-- [ ] Have you started creating Accounts yet?
+- [ ] Have you created any Azure Accounts?
+How are you handling access to the email addresses associated with the Azure Accounts?
-	* Who are the owners of those accounts?
-	* Are you using shared accounts?
-- [ ] What is your process for creating subscriptions?
+- [ ] Have you documented the processes for managing the lifecycle of Azure Accounts?
-	* At the minimum you should have a documented process, even if it is manual to control the creation of subscriptions.
-	* This helps prevent subscription bloat
-	* Ensures proper governance, tagging, billing, ownership, administration etc
-	* You can improve the process by tying into the API with your ITSM solution and automation.
-- [ ] What are your processes for break glass, emergency access to the EA portal
+- [ ] What are your processes for break glass / emergency access to the EA portal?
-	* Recommended that you have two cloud local accounts sourced from azure AD that are separate from the Azure AD global admins
 ## Links
 * [Azure EA portal administration | Microsoft Docs](https://docs.microsoft.com/en-us/azure/cost-management-billing/manage/ea-portal-administration)
 * [Create Azure subscriptions programmatically | Microsoft Docs](https://docs.microsoft.com/en-us/azure/cost-management-billing/manage/programmatically-create-subscription)